Graduate Student E-Forms

 Students who wish to enroll in Thesis 799A must first have an approved Thesis Committee

-Form on file with Graduate Affairs.
+Form on file with Graduate Studies.
 Once this form is processed and approved, students

-may request a schedule number and an add code from Graduate Affairs in order to enroll
+may request a schedule number and an add code from Graduate Studies in order to enroll

 in Thesis 799A.

-Students requiring additional time to finish their theses must enroll in 799B Thesis Extension, either through main campus or through the College of Extended Studies.
+Students requiring additional time to finish their theses must enroll in 799B Thesis Extension, either through main campus or through SDSU Global Campus.
 Please refer to Part Four of the Graduate Bulletin for more information on thesis and thesis extension courses.

 - A departmental examination administered either by the department or by the appropriate foreign language department